SolanaPH/.github/profile/README.md

 	<p>Built by Filipinos, for everyone.</p>
 </div>

+# About

+Solana Philippines is the **official Github organization** for the Solana Philippines community.

 # Vision

 A decentralized future where Filipinos are empowered to build and innovate on tools, decentralized applications, or scripts that will help everyone build with Solana.